lmchih/autoscaling-webapp-right-way/README.md

 * How is the website handling sessions?
 * What are your loading balanceing considerations? (scaling, caching, session management, etc.)?

-ex.
-Limit deployment sizes to between 1 to 20 instances.
+e.g. Limit deployment sizes to between 1 to 20 instances.

 * **What metric do we use for determine when to scale?**